jicksy/Pyg-Latin-Translator/README.md

-Pyg-Latin-Translator - An excercise of Codecademy!
+Pyg-Latin-Translator
 ====================
+An Excercise of Codecademy!
+Included is a working code in Python-Tested!

 Pig Latin is a language game where words in English are altered according to a simple set of rules.